Elements of Craft

 editing makes your work the best it possibly can be.
 Check

 out what we can do for you.

-except for those listed here.
-These pages may be reproduced for
+for those listed here.
+These pages may be reproduced for educational

-educational purposes (such as for writer's workshops), as long
+purposes (such as for writer's workshops), as long as this copyright

-are distributed with the pages.
-For use in conferences or other
+with the pages.
+For use in conferences or other uses not mentioned

 Questions?
 Comments?
 Email us at: